Crunch

 Residency laws are very complex, so if you’re unsure whether you qualify as a UK resident or not, you may need to speak to a specialist, our article Am I a UK Tax Resident is a good place to start.
 If you’re still unsure about your status, you can use the residence status checker on HMRC.

 Finally, you may want to consider your options with expenses.
 If you’re visiting another country for the sole purpose of fulfilling a contract then you will be able to claim expenses for flights, hotels, etc. from your limited company.
-However, if you just so happen to be on holiday and doing a bit of work, then you will not be able to claim.
+If you’re on holiday and working occasionally, you can’t claim expenses.

 {{tax-guide}}